Acezorey/Acezorey.github.io/projects/fashion_image_recognition_MLmodel.md

 <img width="100%" src="../img/dataset-cover.png">

 ## Overview
-This program is a deep learning neural network developed entirely without using any machine learning libraries such as PyTorch, using only pure Python and NumPy.
+This program is a deep learning neural network developed entirely without using any machine learning libraries, such as PyTorch or Tensorflow, using only pure Python and NumPy.
 Designed with guidance from the book <a href="https://nnfs.io/">Neural Networks from Scratch</a>, this was made for educational purposes to learn of the mathematics and mechanics behind deep learning models.

 ## Technical Details
 This model was trained on the Fashion MNIST dataset (accessable on <a href="https://www.kaggle.com/datasets/zalando-research/fashionmnist">Kaggle</a>, examples of training data shown on top), a dataset containing tens of thousands of labeled 28x28 pixel images of articles of clothing.